|Date Opened||12/16/2019 12:00:00 AM|

 The Parks and Recreation Department will be hiring over 150 Lifeguards and Swimming Instructors for exciting summer work at on the City of Tucson's pools beginning the week of May 24, 2020.

 This is a non-permanent position that will work on an intermittent basis.

-Water Safety Instructors must have knowledge of water hazards, lifesaving techniques and first aid, recognize hazardous situations, and adopt effective courses of action.
-Water Safety Instructors must also have effective communications skills and engage positively with the public.
-While performing the duties of this position, the employee is frequently required to sit, kneel, stand, stoop, communicate, reach and manipulate objects.
+A Lifeguard must have knowledge of water hazards, lifesaving techniques, and first aid, recognize hazardous situations, and adopt effective courses of action.
+A Lifeguard must also have effective communication skills and engage positively with the public.
+While performing the duties of this position, a lifeguard is frequently required to sit, kneel, stand, stoop, communicate, reach, and manipulate objects.
 This position requires mobility.
 Duties require attentiveness to visual and audible cues for recognition and identification of swimmers in distress or in process of unsafe behavior.
 This position requires proficient swimming ability and the proper application of rescue and first-aid techniques.

 Observes swimmers to ensure they adhere to swimming pool rules and maintains order

 Keeps the pool area clean and clear of debris, trip hazards, or other possible injury hazards

 Maintains pool equipment and ensures the proper sanitation of pool and bathhouse facilities

 Meets and deals with the public in a positive and firm manner

 Warns swimmers of improper activities or hazards Notifies supervisors of any accidents, rescues, or problems that arise